asschmidt/VPLectureMaterial/Doc/Install.md

 https://www.kali.org/get-kali/#kali-virtual-machines

 ## Get Install Script (install everything via script)
+The following commands will download the installation script from the GitHub repo and run it.

     $ sudo apt-get install curl
     $ cd ~
     $ curl https://raw.githubusercontent.com/asschmidt/VPLectureMaterial/refs/heads/main/Setup/install.sh >> install.sh
     $ bash install.sh

+After the script has finished, you have to reload your bash profile to get the new path environment activated

+    $ source .profile

 ## Manual installation
 The following tools should be installed on the Linux system used for the Lecture examples